Liposomal Doxorubicin (Generic Name)

 Food and Drug Interactions

-There are no known interactions of Liposomal Doxorubicin with food.
-This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+There are no known interactions of liposomal doxorubicin with food.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 When to Call the Doctor

 Call your doctor or nurse right away if you have any of these symptoms:

 - Fever of 100.5 F (38 C) or above